KyrollosIskandar/Alpha_Particles/README.md

 Kyrollos Iskandar

-Author of Alpha Particles 1.0 and 2.0
+Designer and Developer of Alpha Particles 1.0 and 2.0